ijkml/ijkml/README.md

-# Hello there :wave:
+# Hello there 👋

 <br />

 - 👋 Hi, I’m Moses Laurence (ML, @ijkml)
 - 👀 I’m interested in Vue, Nuxt, and TypeScript
-- 🌱 I’m currently exploring Nuxt and TypeScript
+- 🌱 I’m currently exploring Nuxt and TypeScript 💚💙
-- 💞️ I’m looking to collaborate on Vue/Typescript projects
+- 💞️ I’m looking to collaborate on frontend/fullstack projects
-- 📫 Hey, find me on [Twitter @ijk_ml](https://twitter.com/ijk_ml)
+- 👋 I'd like to connect, [get in touch](https://ijkml.dev)
+- 📬 Or send me an email, hey@ijkml.dev

 <br>